admb-project/admb/scripts/docker/quickstart-windows.md

 Downloads
 ---------

-* Using the Docker Desktop, pull the [ADMB Docker Image](https://hub.docker.com/r/johnoel/admb/) or use the command below in the command prompt to download ADMB Docker Windows image.
+Using the Docker Desktop, pull the [ADMB Docker Image](https://hub.docker.com/r/johnoel/admb/) or use the command below in the command prompt to download ADMB Docker Windows image.
+The image uses *Windows 2022 LTSC* as the base container.

        docker pull johnoel/admb-13.2:windows

 For Windows 10 users, use the docker image in the procedures below.
+The image uses *Windows 2019 LTSC* as the base container.

        docker pull johnoel/admb-13.2:windows10